TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 In parallel, each CLEA application periodically downloads this list containing the latest clusters that have been identified, in order to check locally whether or not there is a match.
 In case of a match, the user is informed with a "warning".
-The exact type of warning message could be adjusted to reflect the risk level (e.g., if a very high number of COVID+ users have been identified in a cluster), which is out of scope of the present specification.
+The exact type of warning message could be adjusted to reflect the risk level (e.g., if a high number of COVID+ users have been identified in a cluster), which is out of scope of the present specification.
-Therefore this solution follows a **_decentralized risk evaluation_**.
+Therefore CLEA performs a **_decentralized risk evaluation_**.

 <img src="img/CLEA_decentralized_risk_evaluation.jpg" alt="CLEA_decentralized_risk_evaluation.jpg" width="600"/>

 _Figure 2: Decentralized risk evaluation.
 Here Bob compares his scanned QR codes with the new potential cluster location pseudonyms in a first step, and if a match is found, if the corresponding period overlaps significantly with his own presence as stored in his local database._

+We believe that making public the list of location temporary UUIDs and time corresponding to clusters is an acceptable tradeoff, because this information is not per se sensitive health data (it does not reveal any user health information to an eavesdropper), although it can be considered as personal data (it is associated to the location manager)[^footnote-2].

 [^footnote-1]: the 14 days number is provided as an example.
 The national health authority will define the appropriate epidemiological value that is considered the most appropriate, that may also depend on another considerations like the date of first symptoms when known.
 The details are out of scope of this document.

-We believe that making public the list of location temporary UUIDs and time corresponding to clusters is an acceptable tradeoff, because this information is not per se sensitive health data (it does not reveal any user health information to an eavesdropper), although it can be considered as personal data (it is associated to the location manager)[^footnote-2].

-[^footnote-2]: This is a big difference with a decentralized contact tracing system, for instance based on the Google/Apple Exposure Notification (GAEN) component, where the pseudonyms of COVID+ users are freely available over the Internet.
-In that case, revealing this sensitive health data enables any curious neighbour who uses a dedicated BLE scanning system (and [https://coronadetective.eu](https://coronadetective.eu) has shown how trivial this can be since a web browser is sufficient) to immediately identify the health status of their neighbours if they upload their pseudonyms later on, with potentially major discrimination consequences.
-A centralized scheme should be used for contact tracing for privacy purposes in countries where citizens can trust their institutions and their Data Protection Agency, for GDPR compliance reasons.
-With CLEA, a decentralized risk evaluation approach makes sense as it does not disclose sensitive information per se.
+[^footnote-2]: This is a big difference with a decentralized contact tracing system, for instance based on the Google/Apple Exposure Notification (GAEN) component, where the pseudonyms of COVID+ users are freely available over the Internet: revealing sensitive health data enables any curious neighbour who uses a dedicated BLE scanning system (and [https://coronadetective.eu](https://coronadetective.eu) has shown how trivial this can be since a web browser is sufficient) to immediately identify the health status of their neighbours if they upload their pseudonyms later on, with potentially major discrimination consequences.
+With CLEA, a decentralized risk evaluation approach makes sense as it does not disclose sensitive health information.

 #### A single protocol, three potential deployments